-In this series of blogs, I’m emphasizing factors that can have a profound effect on learning but yet are often left unattended.
+In this series of blogs, I’m emphasizing factors that can have a profound effect on learning but are often left unattended.
 We all do this.
-We do it for a variety of reasons, including very pragmatic ones such as the fact that developing good training requires professional attention to the myriad components of a training program.
+We do it for various reasons, including very pragmatic ones such as the fact that developing good training requires professional attention to the myriad components of a training program.
 We have much to do.
 We’re not looking for more.

 Recap the Learner's Journey Blog Series (Part 1-4):

 We leave some important factors on the sidelines because we haven’t typically thought there was anything we could do about them, even if we had the time and energy.
 And we’ve hoped, perhaps subconsciously, that since we don’t typically concern ourselves with such things as motivations, attitudes, feelings, and worries—nor even prior learning in the preponderance of cases—those factors would care for themselves.
 They’d just fall in line.

 While my work focuses on experience-based e-learning (XEL), the associated concepts I’ve been focusing on recently are applicable to all forms of instruction.
 Differences are only in the manner of implementation.
 Indeed, the model that most inspires me is that of the personal mentor.
 I’m reflecting throughout my design work on what I would want a personal mentor to do as I’m learning and what would I do if I were mentoring another person.

 SPECIAL NOTE on XEL: Because the term “e‑learning” has come to represent a wide range of training paradigms, including the simple distribution of content slides at one end of a continuum to intelligent simulations with VR near the other, e-learning is no longer descriptive of any specific form of digitally supported learning.
 The forms of instruction under its umbrella differ in major attributes.